money.co.uk, Dot Zinc Limited, 160 Fleet Street, London. EC4A 2DQ. We are a Credit Broker for all consumer credit products promoted on money.co.uk.

 Of course, checking the rate of interest on offer is a must because a children's bank account with interest helps grow your child's money over time.

 The best child's bank account will depend on your individual circumstances and what features are the most important to you.
 However, if you carry out an online children's accounts comparison you will be able to compare the different offers in the market which are available.
-This is a much quicker and easier way to find a child's bank account without having to trawl through all the various websites individually.
+This is a much quicker and easier way to find an account without having to trawl through all the various websites individually.